Chart Color Schemes

 Clyde is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Clyde has a high level of cultural diversity, with 45.2% of its population born overseas and 47.6% speaking a language other than English at home.
-Christianity is the main religion in Clyde, accounting for 37.9% of the population.
-However, the most significant overrepresentation is in the 'Other' category, which comprises 10.5% of Clyde's population compared to 6.5% across Greater Melbourne.
+The dominant religion in Clyde is Christianity, comprising 37.9% of the population.
+However, there is an overrepresentation in the 'Other' category, which makes up 10.5% of Clyde's population compared to 6.5% across Greater Melbourne.

 Frequently Asked Questions - Diversity